CharlieMc0/discord-tools/README.md

 SCAM" in the username.

 For this script to work you must have connected your bot to the server with proper permissions

+## bait-bot.py

+Work In Progress

+WARNING: This script may violate the discord terms of service and should only be used for educational purposes.

+The script will impersonate a user to join a server with a high number of scam attempts.
+When a scammer attempts to DM the bot, the bot will report the scammer to discord and leave the server.

+This does not use a Discord "Bot" but rather a user account.
+You must provide a user's authentication token for the script to work.